-Availability of this class: pyboard, WiPy, esp8266, esp32.
+Availability of this class: pyboard, WiPy.

 '''

-class machine.WDT(id=0, timeout=5000)
+class machine.WDT (id=0, timeout=5000)

 '''

 Create a WDT object and start it.
-The timeout must be given in milliseconds.
+The timeout must be given in seconds and the minimum value that is accepted is 1 second.
 Once it is running the timeout cannot be changed and the WDT cannot be stopped either.